Jubel13/React-All_Hooks/README.md

-# React-All_Hooks
+# Project Description

-## Project Description
+## React-All_Hooks

-This is a project from udemy course : "React - The Complete Guide"
+This is a dummy ingredient list project from udemy course: <a href="https://www.udemy.com/course/react-the-complete-guide-incl-redux/">React - The Complete Guide</a>  by Maximilian Schwarzmuller

 To view this app, go to: https://react-all-hooks.vercel.app/